tldraw/tldraw/guides/development.md

 # Development

-From the root folder:
+After cloning the repository, from the root folder:

 - Run `yarn` to install dependencies.

+- Run `yarn build:packages`

-- Run `yarn start` to start the development server for the package and for the example.
+- Run `yarn start:www` to start the development server for the package and for the example.

 - Open `localhost:5420` to view the example project.